M-J-Robbins/good-email-code/email-code/preheader.md

 # Preheader

-This is a text snippet that appears under the subject line in the inbox but is hidden from the from the email when it's opened.
+This is a text snippet that appears under the subject line in the inbox but is hidden from the main email content when it's opened.

 ## The code
 {% highlight html %}